Golden Door Film Festival

 The Golden Door Film Festival is a film festival in Jersey City, New Jersey, United States, which was inaugurated in 2011.
-The four-day festival takes place in fall, and shows features, documentaries, and shorts.
+The four-day festival shows features, documentaries, and shorts.
 The opening and closing night awards ceremony are located at the 1929 movie palace Loew's Jersey Theatre at Journal Square with many screenings and other events at various Downtown venues.
 The festival was founded by actor, producer, and musician Bill Sorvino.
 There are competitive awards for features, shorts, documentaries, student works, LBGT-themed films and the Women in Cinema-Alice Guy-Blaché Award for female directors.

 America's Golden Door

 The Statue of Liberty National Monument, comprising Liberty Island and Ellis Island, is located in the Upper New York Bay opposite Liberty State Park in Jersey City.
 "I lift my lamp beside the golden door!" is the last line of "The New Colossus," the poem by Emma Lazarus.
 Many immigrants passed through the city's Communipaw Terminal and it is sometimes referred to as "America's Golden Door".
 The festival's name is inspired by the immigrant experience.